 (Sense of humor, too…)

-Her own labors on behalf of those pages are obvious throughout “Foster,” which opens with an unnamed girl of indeterminate age (my guess: 7-8) riding in a car with her father after Sunday mass.
+Her own labors on behalf of those pages are obvious throughout “Foster.”
+The tale opens with an unnamed girl of indeterminate age (my guess: 7-8) riding in a car with her father after Sunday mass.

 Instead of going home where an inexactly numbered gaggle of children including another soon to hatch (Irish, Catholic) are implied to have the house bursting at the seams and their parents’ attentions to them severely wanting, the girl and her father are headed to “this place belonging to the Kinsellas.”

-She soon begins to find out when they greet her and her father with kindness and calm, Mrs. Kinsella kissing her upon arrival, the men exchanging pleasantries about the weather before they all go inside for a meal.
+She begins to find out upon arrival when they greet her and her father with kindness and calm, Mrs. Kinsella kissing her, the men exchanging pleasantries about the weather before they all go inside for a meal.

 During which we get a glimpse into the character of the father and the home the girl hails from when he follows talk of thirsty crops with: “Wasn’t it a great year for weather all the same.
 Never saw the like of it.
 I nearly split my head on the rafters pitching it in.”